Shopify · Mesquite

 Exactly what you get

 A Shopify store that knows the truth on your warehouse floor: real available-to-promise, stock that respects what is already committed to outbound loads, and fulfillment that routes each order to the fastest Mesquite building.
 Retail and wholesale draw from one inventory without overselling, and freight checkout handles your distribution buyers.
 Orders flow to your ERP so online and wholesale hit one ledger.
-It connects to your inventory management software, warehouse management system, and POS system so the store is one honest view of the same stock.
+It connects to your inventory management software, warehouse management system, and POS (Point of Sale) system so the store is one honest view of the same stock.

 How to choose a developer in Mesquite